We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 Ask For Feedback

 You now have a well-written draft in your hands.
 But it’s not the finished product yet!
-When you’re in the final stages of writing a personal statement, you have to ensure that your message comes across how you intend it to.
+When you’re in the final stages of writing a personal statement, you must ensure that your message comes across how you intend it to.

 The best way to do that?
 Ask for feedback!